autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 ![ ](https://autogluon-timeseries-datasets.s3.us-west-2.amazonaws.com/public/figures/forecasting-indepth3.png)
 :width:`450px`

+Multi-window backtesting typically results in more accurate estimation of the forecast quality on unseen data.
+However, this strategy decreases the amount of training data available for fitting models, so we should stick to single-window backtesting if the training time series are short.

 ### How to choose and interpret the evaluation metric?
 Different evaluation metrics capture different properties of the forecast, and therefore depend on the application that the user has in mind.
 For example, weighted quantile loss (`"mean_wQuantileLoss"`) measures how well-calibrated the quantile forecast is; mean absolute scale error (`"MASE"`) compares the mean forecast to a naive baseline.